 Very often as I move through my day, I notice my mind repeating a few verses; I consciously follow the verses, and if I am alone, I sing them.

-This Sunday, while visiting a secluded garden in the Blue Mountains, I lay down on the grass and looked up at the sky through the canopy of leaves.
+One day, while visiting a secluded garden in the Blue Mountains, I lay down on the grass and looked up at the sky through the canopy of leaves.
 One of the verses of Shri Guru Gita

 came up, and I let the verse flow through my mind.
 I felt the presence of Gurumayi—in the sound of the verse, in my mind chanting the verse, in the trees, and the soft grass beneath my body.
 They were all one composite unit.